philtrimble/portal-documentation/README.md

 TablePress
 -------------------------
 - TablePress is primarily used to generate the tables that comprise the Agency Directory
 - Use TablePress to upload .csv, .xls, or .xlsx files.
 Each uploaded file can be edited after the fact.
 Phil, Neil, and (to a lesser extent) Kristen are familiar with this process.
-After a table has been edited
+After a table has been edited it can be dropped onto the page with a shortcode provided after saving the table in the tablepress section of the backend.
 - You can find indepth documentation here: http://tablepress.org/documentation/

 Misc Plugins